NaeiKinDus/certificates_renewer/README.md

 ### Certificate installation
 The `install_certificates.sh` shell script is used to install and restart services that need the updated certificate file sent by the `renew_certs.sh` script.
-Using the file `actions.cfg` and pre-made "actions", located in the `available-actions` directory, this script will know what actions should be executed to perform its duty.
+The script will use the file `actions.cfg` and pre-made "actions" located in the `available-actions` directory.

 #### Actions
 Actions are a way for you to tell the installation script what you want it to do.
-It comes in two flavor: pre-made actions, essentially a small script that performs multiple tasks, and core actions, which are basic one-task functions.
+It comes in two flavors: pre-made actions, essentially a small script that performs multiple tasks, and core actions, which are basic one-task functions.

 ##### Pre-made actions
 They are available in the `available-actions` directory, such as `nginx.sh`, and are used for well-known services to avoid you the hassle of doing it by yourself.
-To use them you first have to enable the selected one using a symlink from the `available-actions` directory to the `enabled-actions` one.
-Then you have to reference it, with the assorted arguments required if applicable, in the `actions.cfg` file.
+To use them you first have to enable the selected one by creating a symlink from the `available-actions` directory to the `enabled-actions` one.
+Then you have to reference the action in the `actions.cfg` file -with the assorted arguments required if applicable.

-Here's an example of what it would look like in said file:
+Here is an example of what it would look like in said file:
 ```bash
 # Actions are below this line
 update_nginx